ANFTechTeam/ANFAutoAlerts/README.md

    * Creates an Alert Group called 'ANFAA_LogicAppTrigger\_*monitor_rg*', this alert group calls the logic app when a new volume or capacity pool is created, modified, or deleted.
    * Creates an Alert called 'ANFAA_VolumeModified\_*monitor_rg*' to trigger the Alert Group whenever a volume is created or modified.
-   * Creates an Alert called 'ANFAA_PoolModified\_*monitor_rg*' to trigger the Alert Group whenever a capacity pool is created, modified, or deleted.
+   * Creates an Alert called 'ANFAA_PoolModified\_*monitor_rg*' to trigger the Alert Group whenever a capacity pool is created or modified.
+   * Creates an Alert called 'ANFAA_VolumeDeleted\_*monitor_rg*' to trigger the Alert Group whenever a volume is deleted.
+   * Creates an Alert called 'ANFAA_PoolDeleted\_*monitor_rg*' to trigger the Alert Group whenever a pool is deleted.

 ![Manual Trigger](./img/manualtrigger.png)

 That's it!
 When you create, modify, or delete a capacity pool or volume, the Logic App will automatically create (or modify, or delete) a capacity based alert with the name 'ANFAA\_Pool\_*poolname*' or 'ANFAA\_Volume\_*poolname*_*volname*'.
 Make sure you test functionality by creating a capacity pool and volume and verifying that the alerts get created.